 Point Stars and the Milky Way

 If your aim is to avoid star trails, you need to determine your maximum exposure time.
-Use the 600, 500 or 400 rule I introduced above.
+Use the 600, 500, or 400 rule I introduced above.
 Adjust your ISO to expose to the right of your image.

-This may result in having to increase your ISO above a value you are comfortable with.
+This may result in needing to increase your ISO above a value you are comfortable with.
 If you’re concerned that, in doing this, you are going to ruin the image, think again.

 Shooting Night Landscape Panoramas

+There are many reasons why you may want to shoot a panorama.
+The most obvious is to capture a scene that you cannot fit into a single shot.
 You may want to take the kind of “panorama” that you could get with a wider lens because your wider lens doesn’t allow you to mount an LPR filter.

 I mainly use panorama because, until now, I could only use my small 48mm LPR filter on the Sony RX100 Mk2.